minio/docs/source/administration/object-management.rst

          2020-01-02-MinIO-Advanced-Deployment-comments.json
          2020-01-04-MinIO-Interview.md

-With the example structure, an administrator would create the ``/images``, ``/videos`` and ``articles`` buckets.
+With the example structure, an administrator would create the ``/images``, ``/videos`` and ``/articles`` buckets.
-Client applications would write objects to those buckets using the full "path" to that object, including all intermediate :term:`prefixes <prefix>`.
+Client applications write objects to those buckets using the full "path" to that object, including all intermediate :term:`prefixes <prefix>`.

 MinIO supports multiple levels of nested directories and objects using prefixes to support even the most dynamic object storage workloads.
+MinIO automatically infers the intermediate prefixes, such as ``/articles/john.doe`` from the full object path using ``/`` as a delimiter.
+Clients and administrators should not create these prefixes manually.

 Neither clients nor administrators would manually create the intermediate prefixes, as MinIO automatically infers them from the object name.

 Object Organization and Planning
 --------------------------------

-Administrators typically control the creation and configuration of buckets, though client applications may have access to the necessary APIs depending on their configured :ref:`policies <minio-policy>`
+Administrators typically control the creation and configuration of buckets.
 Client applications can then use :ref:`S3-compatible SDKs <minio-drivers>` to create, list, retrieve, and delete objects on the MinIO deployment.
-Depending on the combination of policy restrictions in place, client operations drive the organization of data within a given bucket or prefix without requiring administrators to create any indexes or schemas in advance.
+Client's therefore drive the overall hierarchy of data within a given bucket or prefix, where Administrators can exercise control using :ref:`policies <minio-policy>` to grant or deny access to an action or resource.

 MinIO has no hard :ref:`thresholds <minio-server-limits>` on the number of buckets, objects, or prefixes on a given deployment.
-However, the relative performance of the hardware and networking underlying the MinIO deployment may create a practical limit to the number of objects in a given prefix or bucket.
+The relative performance of the hardware and networking underlying the MinIO deployment may create a practical limit to the number of objects in a given prefix or bucket.
-For example, a deployment using slower spinning disks on a 10GbE network is unlikely to exhibit good listing performance on a bucket or prefix with tens of millions of objects.
+Specifically, hardware using slower drives or network infrastructures tend to exhibit poor performance in buckets or prefixes with a flat hierarchy of objects.
-Generally speaking, very flat hierarchies of data tend to exacerbate existing performance limitations of the hardware/network infrastructure.

 Consider the following points as general guidance for client applications workload patterns: